-Edward studied law in both Canada and England.
-He holds law degrees from the London School of Economics, the University of London and the University of Toronto.
-His focus in law school was on corporate criminal issues, computer forensics, and corruption and crime in the financial markets.
-Edward has published articles in many international publications including the Law and Financial Markets Review (UK), the Canadian Journal of Administrative Law and Practice and ACAMS Today.
-He has been a presenter for The Advocates’ Society, The Canadian Institute and the Canadian Bar Association.
-Edward is currently faculty for Osgoode Professional Development and an instructor for Osgoode’s Intensive Trial Advocacy Workshop (ITAW).
+Ted holds law degrees from the University of Toronto, the London School of Economics, and the University of London.
+He is a co-author of Digital Privacy: Criminal, Civil and Regulatory Litigation (LexisNexis, 2018) and has published articles in many international publications including the Law and Financial Markets Review (UK), the Canadian Journal of Administrative Law and Practice and ACAMS Today.
+He has been a presenter for The Advocates’ Society, the Law Society of Ontario, the Canadian Bar Association, the Ontario Crown Attorneys Association and The Canadian Institute.
+Ted serves as faculty for Osgoode Professional Development and is an instructor for the Intensive Trial Advocacy Workshop (ITAW).

 Counsel for the Thunder Bay Police Service, Chief of Police, Deputy Chief of Police, Former Chief of Police and the Thunder Bay Police Services Board at a joint Coroner’s inquest into the deaths of seven First Nations youths in the city of Thunder Bay.
 The inquest was one of the longest in Ontario’s history.
 After more than seven months of evidence from more than 140 witnesses, the jury issued verdicts and recommendations consistent with the police positions in all seven cases.